 Athletic shoes of higher quality will generally last longer than their cheaper counterparts.
-Shoes worn more often will likely wear out quicker than trainers worn infrequently.
+New shoes worn more often will likely wear out quicker than trainers worn infrequently.
 However, it can be expected that a new pair of kicks will last anywhere between 300 to 500 miles.

-For the casual runner completing 20 miles a week, it is recommended that shoes be replaced every four to six months.
+For the casual member of the running community completing 20 miles a week, it is recommended that shoes be replaced every four to six months.
 If you are a serious runner with race day shoes, your favourite race shoes may need to be replaced more frequently.

 But what to do with your old pair?